 In fact, it’s perfectly safe to say that Lincoln cents are the most popular collectible coin.

-Some of the allure of collecting Lincoln pennies is searching pocket change for them.
+Some of the allure of collecting Lincoln pennies is searching through loose pocket change for them.

 Believe it or not, finding old Lincoln cents in circulation is still possible.
 It just takes a little searching.

-Let’s look at some of the old Lincoln pennies just waiting to be found in your pocket change.
+Let’s look at some of the old Lincoln pennies just waiting to be found in your spare change.

 There are plenty of old Lincoln pennies in circulation.

 You just have to know where to look.